todhazard/filterBoxDemo/README.md

 ##How was it made?
-This client uses Angular.js and Bootstrap
+This client uses Angular.js, Bootstrap, and karma for testing

 ##Dependencies
-3rd party javascript and test tool install requires NPM/Node.js
+3rd party javascript are installed using npm.

-Install dependencies using NPM: npm install -g yo npm install -g bower npm install -g generator-jasmine
+To install client dependencies execute the following from the command line:

+npm install

 ##Testing
-Unit tests executed using Karma:
+Test tool install also requires NPM and that certain karma packages be installed globally

+Install dependencies:

+Run karma:
 karma start karma.conf.js